Substra/substra-documentation/src/overview/overview.md

 Data scientist:

 - Use your own ML algorithm with any Python ML framework
-- Ship your algorithm on remote data for training and/or prediction
+- Ship your algorithm on remote data for training and/or prediction and monitor their performances
 - Build advanced Federated Learning strategies for learning accross several remote datasets

-Data provider:
+Data controllers:

 - Make your dataset(s) available to other partners for training/evaluation, being sure that it cannot be downloaded
 - Choose fine tuned permissions for your dataset to control its lifecycle